 Farm Service Agency provides assistance to lamb and mutton producers.

-browsing of historical ERS Agricultural Economic Reports and
+National Agricultural Library, National Agricultural Library Digital Repository (NALDR) offers online browsing of historical ERS Agricultural Economic Reports and Agriculture Information Bulletins.

 University of Illinois at Urbana-Champaign, Illini SheepNet provides papers that discuss the economics of sheep operations, including cost management, prices and production, and grazing management.